alan-turing-institute/scivision/contributing.md

 Models and datasets from the catalog are matched based on the model task, data format and other labels.

-To understand how to submit a catalog entry (model or dataset), see: [Extending the scivision catalog](#gift-extending-the-scivision-catalog).
+To understand how to submit a catalog entry (model or dataset), see: :ref:`extending-the-scivision-catalog`.

 #### 2) Code improvements